TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/ApplicationContext.rst

         of a password.
     *   Only admins with system maintainer authorisation can see the Installtool menu items in the TYPO3 backend.
-    *   This mode is the best performing and most secure.
+    *   This mode offers the most performance and is most secure.

 *   Development